Flintlock Muskets, Pistols, Muzzleloaders, Gunsmith

 If you have ever been to Acworth, NH then you were probably lost and most people who visit us fall into this category even though they had directions or GPS.
 Don't even try to visit during spring's mud season or winter's snow season unless you have 4 wheel drive and are willing to get stuck.
 We live on a one lane dirt road in the sticks and the ruts can look similar to a black hole that just sucks you in.

 That said, if you still want to come, then please give us a call and we will work out a time to visit.

-The easiest way to contact me is by email.
+Due to the nature of an illness with cancer that has affected my throat, talking is becoming increasingly difficult so contacting me by email is the best way to discuss your project..
 I check it a few times a day and usually answer all my emails in the evening and in the morning.